GCUGreyArea/python-parser/README.md

 For more details about the parser please checkout the [parser design document](docs/design.md).

+### Rules about partitions and patterns

+The general idea is that a `partition` should not constain a large number of `patterns`.
+The basic architecture for recognising a `message` means that a top level `root` pattern should do the main work of recognising the `message` type, then forward the reevant `fragments` to partitions with some patterns in it to do extraction of values.
+The more patterns in a paratition, the less efficient the parser becomes, because the more patterns it needs to try.
+It's that simple.

+In genreal a rule should be considered a top level grouping of similar patterns that deals with a single message type.
+In the world of log messages that might be like `AWS ReddShift` logs messages.

 ## Note

 1. Might not be maximally efficient